barryclark/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
+Keeping in touch with memories using the autobiography tools of the future (blogs)!

-My memory isn't as good as a computer anymore.
-This tracks my progress learning and utilizing the best tech I can understand.
-Hopefully it's helpful to some of you.
+Cyborg memory is better than the human brain, so this tracks my progress learning and utilizing the best tech I can understand.
+Hopefully it's helpful to some of you too.

 Built with [Jekyll Now] (http://www.jekyllnow.com/)!